 First, the pouch may serve as protection in a fight, as it shields vital organs from an attacking cat’s sharp claws, explains Dr. Delgado.
 Even if a cat’s primordial pouch is injured, the important internal organs may be unharmed.

 It’s possible that the primordial pouch exists as extra storage during a feast.
 Wild cats don’t know where they’re going to find their next meal (unlike our spoiled domestic kitties), and they often gorge themselves so they have extra fat stores.
 “In the wild, cats often consume large amounts of food at once,” explains Dr. Baker.
 “The primordial pouch allows their stomach to expand comfortably.”

 A second biological explanation for the primordial pouch is that it allows cats to stretch out more when they run.
-If you’ve ever see a video of a cat running in slow motion, you immediately notice how far out they reach with their front paws.
+If you’ve ever seen a video of a cat running in slow motion, you immediately notice how far out they reach with their front paws.
 “It allows for greater flexibility, enabling cats to fully stretch and extend their bodies,” explains Dr. Baker.

 Any time a pet owner notices what looks like their cat’s stomach jiggling, it’s natural to assume this is related to weight gain.
 But a primordial pouch can appear on all cats, regardless of whether they’re slim or a bit chunky.
 After all, her weight may have nothing to do with the size of her primordial pouch, which should be loose and floppy, explains Dr. Delgado.

 You want to make sure you’re taking the best care of your cat’s health, which means helping her maintain a healthy weight.
 Because the primordial pouch is so close to her belly, it may be difficult to tell whether she needs to lose weight, or she simply has a large pouch.
 Keep reading for tips so you can tell the difference.